-Benefits and Protections - During FMLA leave, the State of Nevada must maintain the employee's health coverage under any "group health plan" on the same terms as if the employee had continued to work.
+Benefits and Protections - During FMLA leave, the employer must maintain the employee's health coverage under any "group health plan" on the same terms as if the employee had continued to work.
 Upon return from FMLA leave, most employees must be restored to their original or equivalent positions with equivalent pay, benefits, and other employment terms.

 Use of FMLA leave cannot result in the loss of any employment benefit that accrued prior to the start of an employee's leave.

-Eligibility Requirements - Employees are eligible if they have worked for the State of Nevada for at least one year and for 1,250 hours over the previous 12 months.
+Eligibility Requirements - Employees are eligible if they have worked for a covered employer for at least 12 months, have 1,250 hours of service in the previous 12 months\, and if at least 50 employees are employed by the employer within 75 miles.